 We support recovery programs identified by our disaster experts in partnership with those in the affected communities.
 This includes rebuilding homes and providing mental health, legal, and disaster case management services.
 As the recovery progresses, we often shift our focus to address other urgent challenges identified by our local partners.

 Community- and expert-informed

-In consultation with local stakeholders and recovery experts, our staff identifies specific unmet recovery needs and funding gaps in each community.
+In consultation with local stakeholders, our team identifies specific unmet recovery needs and funding gaps in each community.
 We explore investing in all geographic areas affected by the Atlantic hurricanes.

 With funding from the Center for Disaster Philanthropy's Atlantic Hurricane Recovery Fund, our grantee partners are helping affected communities rebuild stronger.

 Thank you to the following donors for their generous support of the CDP Atlantic Hurricanes Recovery Fund.